smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 Control whether the system will attempt to automatically restore system operations by the value specified for the Stop Execution On Error flag that is assigned to each Action code in a Script (refer to [Restricted Mode Screens and Windows](../restricted-mode/screens.md#windows) for more information).
 A value of N tells the Restricted Mode program to ignore a failure and continue with the next step in the Script.
 A value of Y tells the program to respond to an error by ending the Script process.

 Whenever the Script process is ended due to an error, the Restricted Mode program checks the current status of the system.
-Then it attempts the following steps so that normal LSAM communications can be restored and the error reported to OpCon/xps:
+Then it attempts the following steps so that normal LSAM communications can be restored and the error reported to OpCon:

 1. Finds and uses the STRSYS step in order to restore the normal state of IBM i operations.
 (This step will be skipped if IBM i is still in, or has already restored, its normal state of operations.)
 2. Delays the program for the number of seconds specified in the Restricted Mode Setup maintenance program, giving IBM i sufficient time to restore the TCP communications services.